MartinKondor/inconnect/.github/CONTRIBUTING.md

 integration provider before being merged.

 ## Steps
-These are the steps on how to set up your computer for running an FSBerry server and making changes on it.
+These are the steps on how to set up your computer for running an InConnect server and making changes on it.

 1. Star (very important ;)) and Fork this repository.